-- Incoming Year 5 and 7 students attend an assessment morning conducted by Academic Assessment Services.
+- Incoming Year 7 students attend an assessment morning conducted by Academic Assessment Services.
 The data from their results is used, in conjunction with past NAPLAN results, school reports, and other information to determine those students who are experiencing difficulties in their literacy skills.
-Students who score within the Stanines 1 to 3 in the areas of Reading, Writing and/ or Spelling are considered for a position in the Literacy Support Groups. - Learning progress of students in the program at Year 5 and 6 is monitored and, where appropriate, involvement in the Literacy Support Program is either continued or students are returned to the mainstream classroom. - During the school year, teachers may refer students to the Education Support Team for testing with a view to entering the Literacy Support Program.
+Students who score within the Stanines 1 to 3 in the areas of Reading, Writing and/ or Spelling are considered for a position in the Literacy Support Groups. - During the school year, teachers may refer students to the Education Support Team for testing with a view to entering the Literacy Support Program.
 If students meet the criteria of functioning at a Below Average level in Comprehension and/or Reading, they will be considered for a position in the Literacy Support class, if one is available.

-Some students in the Year 8 Literacy Support Program may be identified for continued support into Year 9.
-These Students will be offered a position in the Literacy Support Program in Year 9.
+- Some students in the Year 8 Literacy Support Program may be identified for continued support into Year 9.
+These Students will be offered a position in the Literacy Support Program in Year 9. - Literacy Support is offered as a elective in Year 10.
+Students may select Literacy Support during the subject selection process.
+Their eligibility will then be assessed by their English Teacher, members of the Education Support Team, and the English Learning Area Team Leader.